Asabeneh/30-Days-Of-React/readMe.md

 Ternary operator is very common in _React_.
 It is a short way to write if else statement.
 In React we use ternary operator in many cases.

-To generalize, tenary operator is another way to write conditionals.
+To generalize, ternary operator is another way to write conditionals.

 ```js
 let isRaining = true